 Companies or institutions want to ensure that they are not going to be held accountable for your employees when they sub-contract or hire you and that’s why this document is a requirement on contract applications.

 A Letter of Good Standing is a letter issued by the Compensation Commissioner that states that you are registered with the Workman’s Compensation Fund and that all your payments are up to date.

 This implies that the first step is registering with the Workman’s Compensation Fund, also known as COID, at the Labour Department.
 After registering and submitting your employee information, you’ll receive the details on what you owe COID to help cover your employees if they ever get harmed in a work-related event.
 The fastest way to get everything you need is by using our COID Registration Services, however, you can also do it yourself by going to the Labour Department and thereafter making all your payments for your COID-issued Letter of Good Standing.

 Only once you’ve made the payment, you are eligible for a Letter of Good Standing.
 Please note that yearly payments are more effective than month-to-month payments because this gives you access to a Letter of Good Standing that’s valid for a year.
 Month-to-month payments imply a Letter of Good Standing that’s only valid for that month.

 Also, if your payments are not up-to-date at the Workman’s Compensation Fund, your employees aren’t covered at all, making you fully financially responsible in the case of a work-related injury or accident.

-You have to register your security company, yourself and almost everyone who’s connected to your business with PSIRA, the Private Security Industry Regulatory Authority.
+You have to register your security company, yourself and almost everyone who’s connected to your business with PSIRA, the Private Security Industry Regulatory Authority in South Africa.
 This implies your staff, your members, your director, your trustees, your managers and your partners.